anOsuPlayer/Moona/GUIDE.md

 I'm sure that many of these terms might sound a bit... unusual... in a framework's introduction (like, I'm sure that the average Java developer knows what a regular package hierarchy looks like) but, regardless, I want to try to describe with my own words the work I've done, so that you can have the best possible experience out using this framework.

-This being said, dear reader, I want to thank you for giving this framework a shot and I wish you a good experience using Moona!
-This might not be the best you'll be able to find, but, on the other hand, it's the best I can give you.
+This being said, dear guide-consulter, I want to thank you for giving this framework a shot and I wish you a good experience using Moona!

 > *The Developer*